Team-CamCount/CamCount-Dashboard/README.md

 Authentication will be done by Firebase's authentication system, which is separate from the Realtime Database.

 #### Realtime Database
+Please note that this database diagram was eventually updated slightly to conform to new updates that happened later on in the project timeline.
 <img src="firebase_database_schema.png" width="800">